Skin Cancer Clinic Perth

 Skin cancer refers to the abnormal, uncontrolled growth of skin cells.
-Skin cancer is the most common form of cancer worldwide, representing around 80% of all diagnosed cancers.
-Australia has one of the highest rates in the world thanks to our outdoor lifestyle with two thirds of all Australians will be diagnosed with skin cancer by the age of 70.
+It is the most common form of cancer worldwide, representing around 80% of all diagnosed cancers.
+Australia has one of the highest rates in the world due to our outdoor lifestyle, with two thirds of all Australians being diagnosed with skin cancer by the age of 70.

 Skin cancer is caused by damage to the skin’s DNA from ultraviolet (UV) radiation.
 Skin cancer can develop on any part of the body, but is most commonly found on areas that are regularly exposed to the sun, such as the face, neck, arms, and legs.